Aend23/unified_inbox/README.md

 - Node.js 18+ and npm
 - PostgreSQL database (local or cloud like Supabase)
 - Twilio account with a trial number (for SMS/WhatsApp)
-- Ably account (for real-time features)
+- Pusher Channels app (for real-time features)
 - Google OAuth credentials (optional, for Google sign-in)

 ## 🚀 Quick Start